LekoArts/gatsby-themes/themes/gatsby-theme-specimens/README.md

 ### Install as a starter

 This will generate a new site that pre-configures use of the theme.
-Perfect for a single-page usage (e.g. `https://status.your-domain.tld`).

 ```sh
 gatsby new specimens LekoArts/gatsby-starter-specimens